morriscox/Rules-of-Tech-Support/Rules of Tech Support - rules.md

 #### Rule 11 - No system is idiot-proof enough to best all users.

-**Rule 11A** - If you haven't found an user able to best your system, it's because they haven't found you yet.
+**Rule 11A** - If you haven't found a user able to best your system, it's because they haven't found you yet.

 #### Rule 12 - There is nothing so stupid that no one will do.